KMahoney/kmahoney.github.io/_posts/2016-09-17-consistency-consistently-undervalued.markdown

 As we can see, compensating for the loss of ACID is not an easy task.

-You may be able to think of other strategies not covered here, but I think you will find that they all have issues, and none are simpler or easier than an ACID database.
+You may be able to think of other strategies not covered here, but these kinds of workarounds in the application layer are not going to work short of recreating a half-working, buggy version of a distributed ACID database.
 Distributed data is a fundamentally difficult problem, and you should not take it on without understanding the complexity you are introducing.